ericwq/gskills/docs/cds.md

 ## Initialize CDS balancer

 In this stage, we will continue the discussion of xDS protocol: CDS part.
-With the previous service config in hands, it's the time to initialize the xds balancer.
+With the previous service config in hands, it's the time to initialize the CDS balancer.
 Here is the map for this stage.
 In this map:

 - Yellow box represents the important type and method/function.
 - Green box represents a function run in a dedicated goroutine.